COMCIFS/comcifs.github.io/draft/imgcif-with-core-guidelines.md

 instrument, distinct axes for each instrument should be provided in the `_axis.id` list and then referred to in the appropriate data block.

+## Storing raw image data outside imgCIF files

+Recently, tags allowing links to externally-stored raw data have been added to imgCIF (see example below).
+The use of these tags allows complete metadata for a complex dataset to be captured in a single text file of manageable size.
+However, before using these tags the following points should be considered to minimise the possibility of the raw data and metadata becoming separated or contradictory:

+1. Links to externally-stored data must not depend on the location of the imgCIF file, and should not change in the future
+2. The metadata in the imgCIF file should not contradict any metadata found in the raw data files

+One way to address these requirements is to ensure that the raw data are associated with a DOI, and that the metadata in the imgCIF file are generated from metadata contained in the raw image files, using tools to check this correspondence.

+Other approaches worth considering are bundling an imgCIF file with the raw data, and/or extensive, routine, automated use of checking tools.

 ## Complex Example